blockseer/Blockseer-Pool-Bitcoin-Node/doc/build-unix.md

 pass `--with-incompatible-bdb` to configure.

 Otherwise, you can build from self-compiled `depends` (see above).

-SQLite is required for the wallet:

-    sudo apt install libsqlite3-dev

 To build Bitcoin Core without wallet, see [*Disable-wallet mode*](/doc/build-unix.md#disable-wallet-mode)